THE FIRST LOOK AND WHY I SHOULD CONSIDER ONE

 What is the difference between a first look and the traditional route?

-I have photographed several first looks this 2017 season.
+I have photographed several first looks last season.
 In comparison to those weddings without the first look, those with, were truly less stressful for the wedding couples.
 These weddings were ahead of schedule and couples noted that they were very relaxed and were truly able to enjoy in comparison to what they have heard about wedding days.
 During the cocktail hours, some newlyweds even had the ability to sit by themselves and eat their first meal together in the bridal suite!
 It was perfectly planned, as you’ve heard the nightmares of not being able to eat a meal and slice of cake you paid over $100 for on your own wedding day!

 The first look does not replace the walk down the aisle moment, yet it is an additional photo shoot, additional bonus time to spend with your significant other giving you time to relax and unwind together.